kyle-1291/Impact_Assesment-Project/README.md

 This repository contains projects related to various **impact evaluation methods** such as:

-- 📌 Matching
+- 📌 Matching (exact, approximate, p-score, ipw)
+- 📌 Directed Acyclic Graphs (DAG)
 - 📌 Difference-in-Differences (DiD)
-- 📌 Difference-in-Difference-in-Differences (DDD)
-- 📌 Directed Acyclic Graphs (DAG)

 All projects are implemented in **R** and **Python**.